 The multiplicity of words, the story that sometimes makes sense and sometimes leaves you guessing, the repeated chord sequence; it’s all Dylan.

-But Harrison went on to say that Bob then changed it – and indeed what we really have is a version of songwriting that Dylan often used, in which he would take lines from books, poems or movies and then start working on them to create a text which sometimes almost makes sense – but also sometimes doesn’t.
+But Harrison then went on to say that Bob subsequently changed the song – and indeed what we really have is a version of songwriting that Dylan often used, in which he would take lines from books, poems or movies and then start working on them to weave a text which sometimes almost makes sense – but also sometimes doesn’t.

-Thus there are elements of a film noir in here somewhere, along with quite a bit of Bruce Springsteen and quite possibly even a bit of Hank Williams (Mansion on the Hill – a song by both composers.)
+Thus there are elements of a film noir in here, along with quite a bit of Bruce Springsteen and quite possibly even a bit of Hank Williams (Mansion on the Hill – a song by both composers.)

-But staying with this point, “Tweeter and The Monkey Man” is sometimes regarded as a playful homage to the songs of Bruce Springsteen, and certainly the song includes the titles of many Springsteen songs such as “Stolen Car”, “Mansion On The Hill”, “Thunder Road”, “State Trooper”, “Factory”, “The River”, “Lion’s Den”, “Lion’s Den” and “Paradise”.
+Staying with this last point, “Tweeter and The Monkey Man” is sometimes regarded as a playful homage to the songs of Bruce Springsteen, and certainly the song includes the titles of many Springsteen songs such as “Stolen Car”, “Mansion On The Hill”, “Thunder Road”, “State Trooper”, “Factory”, “The River”, “Lion’s Den”, “Lion’s Den” and “Paradise”.
 Plus “Jersey Girl” (written by Tom Waits).

-But there is a story within this, the story of the two drug dealers – Tweeter and the Monkeyman who are being tracked by the unnamed Undercover Cop, with the complication that the cop’s sister is apparently transgender, and was romantically involved with Monkeyman. and the cop’s sister, Jan, a longtime love interest of the Monkeyman.
+But there is a story within this accumulation of sources, the story of the two drug dealers – Tweeter and the Monkeyman who are being tracked by the unnamed Undercover Cop, with the complication that the cop’s sister is apparently transgender, and was romantically involved with Monkeyman.

 In an interview with Rolling Stone in 2013, Tom Petty said in relation to Bruce Springsteen, “It was not meant to mock him at all.
 It started with Bob Dylan saying, ‘I want to write a song about a guy named Tweeter.
 And it needs somebody else.’
 I said, ‘The Monkey Man.’
 And he says, ‘Perfect, ‘Tweeter and the Monkey Man.”
 And he said, ‘Okay, I want to write the story and I want to set it in New Jersey.’